NikhilM98/sugarizer-school-portal-chart/README.md

 # Sugarizer School Portal Chart
 [Helm](https://helm.sh/) Chart for setting up [Sugarizer School Portal Server](https://github.com/nikhilm98/sugarizer-school-portal-server) deployment on a [Kubernetes](https://kubernetes.io/) cluster.

-**Sugarizer School Portal** is a Kubernetes cluster that is able to create/manage on-demand new Sugarizer Server instances.
+[Sugarizer School Portal](https://github.com/nikhilm98/sugarizer-school-portal) is a Kubernetes cluster that is able to create/manage on-demand new Sugarizer Server instances.

 ## Usage
 You can deploy **Sugarizer School Portal Server** instance by editing the values of the Values YAML file and running simple `helm install` command.
 The Sugarizer School Portal Server instance can be accessed by the browser by opening the hostName URL.

+## Setup Script (Automatic Setup)
+You can use Sugarizer School Portal setup script to install dependencies, set-up the cluster environment and install the Sugarizer School Portal Chart on your GKE Cluster.
+You can find the script [here](https://github.com/NikhilM98/sugarizer-school-portal/tree/master/scripts).

+Simply navigate into the scripts directory and run `sh setup.sh` to set up your cluster.
+You can read more about the setup process in the [documentation](https://github.com/NikhilM98/sugarizer-school-portal/blob/master/scripts/README.md).

-## Environment Setup
+## Environment Setup (Manual Setup)
 If you don't have a [GKE](https://cloud.google.com/kubernetes-engine) cluster set-up, you can follow these steps to set-up a working environment.

 ### Install MongoDB-Replicaset